 - Learn About Advertising

 It is up to you to figure out how you want to handle ads.
 Look into the best placement and determine how many you want to have.
 Remember to have enough followers on your social media accounts too – it can make a big difference.
 Also, direct advertising is something you need to think about as well.
+If you have a very specific niche, you can market accordingly.

 - Make Connections